I-CABLE News Channel (Hong Kong)

-i-CABLE News Channel was a Cantonese cable news channel in Hong Kong.
+i-CABLE News Channel (有線新聞台) was a Cantonese cable news channel in Hong Kong.
 It is the first 24-hour television news service in Hong Kong and Asia.

 The channel forms part of Cable News Hong Kong and is owned by i-CABLE News Limited, and is seen on Channel 9 (Until 23 May 2018 in SD and Channel 209 Until 7 May 2018 in HD) on Cable TV Hong Kong's channel lineup.
 News bulletins are presented throughout the day, including financial, weather, sport and breaking news, updated every thirty minutes.

 On 8 and 24 May 2018, i-Cable News Channel was renumbered to Channel 109 in HD and Channel 152 in SD.

 History

 The original Cable News Channel debuted on 31 October 1993, as part of Cable TV's launch lineup.
 The channel was split into two services in 1995: Cable News Channel 1 (有線新聞1台) offered in-depth news analysis and business programming along with several news bulletins at various times of the day, while Cable News Channel 2 (有線新聞2台) provided headline news service 24 hours a day.

 On 3 January 2006, Cable News re-organised its outputs: Cable News 1 was rebranded as Cable Finance Info Channel (有線財經資訊台), with a focus on business news; Cable News 2 was rebranded as the new Cable News Channel (有線新聞台).

 On 1 December 2020, the broadcaster dismissed 40 staff members with immediate effect, citing the economic impact of the COVID-19 pandemic.
 Several other staff members resigned in protest.

 On 1 June 2023, the channel and Finance Info Channel were closed as Cable TV discontinued its pay television operations.
 Both channels' programmes continue to broadcast on the free-to-air Hoy Infotainment Channel on channel 78.